Section 6.500 - Procedure for Approval

 The Town of Huntersville reserves the right to approve, disapprove in whole or in part, or condition its approval of the whole or any of its parts upon such requirements of this ordinance as may be necessary for the health, safety and general welfare, and to achieve compliance with Section 6.200.
 If a preliminary plan is disapproved, the Planning Director will furnish a written notice of the denial and the reasons for the denial upon request of the applicant.
 An administrative disapproval may be taken to the Planning Board and Town Board in accordance with the provisions of Section 4.000.

 6.520 EXCEPTIONS: WHEN PRELIMINARY PLAN NOT REQUIRED

-The required preliminary plan may be waived by the Planning Director or Designee for subdivisions defined as Minor Subdivisions in Section 2.100 of these regulations provided:
+The required preliminary plan may be waived by the Planning Director or Designee for subdivisions defined as Minor Subdivisions or divisions of land qualifying for Expedited Subdivision Review in Section 2.100 of these regulations provided: